 All of our salmon is wild and caught in Canadian and US waters as part of a sustainably managed Pacific Northwest fishery.
 Our adherence to this is one of the reasons we were the first Canadian packaged retail seafood company endorsed by the respected Ocean Wise conservation program.

 While you feel good about where the salmon is from, you can also feel good about how it is prepared.
 Our salmon is canned at the peak of freshness at our cannery in Nanaimo, British Columbia.
-We pack and can the salmon with care to ensure that only the best salmon fills our cans.
+We hand-pack and can the salmon with care to ensure that only the best salmon fills our cans.
 The result?
 Nutrient-rich, firm, flavourful, ready to eat wild salmon.

 It is with a lot of pride that we’ve been producing top quality, delicious, sustainable seafood since 1995.
 We hope you enjoy our work!